redwoodjs/docker/README.md

 Published Docker images to GitHub Container Registry should preferably be named;

-- `<prefix>-api-dev` for api build with development as runtime env.
+- `docker-<prefix>-api-dev` for api build with development as runtime env.
-- `<prefix>-web-dev` for web build with development as runtime env.
+- `docker-<prefix>-web-dev` for web build with development as runtime env.
-- `<prefix>-both-dev` for api and web build with development as runtime env.
+- `docker-<prefix>-both-dev` for api and web build with development as runtime env.
-- `<prefix>-api-prod` for api build with production as runtime env.
+- `docker-<prefix>-api-prod` for api build with production as runtime env.
-- `<prefix>-web-prod` for web build with production as runtime env.
+- `docker-<prefix>-web-prod` for web build with production as runtime env.
-- `<prefix>-both-prod` for api and web build with production as runtime env.
+- `docker-<prefix>-both-prod` for api and web build with production as runtime env.

 e.g.

-- `jeliasson-nginx-web-dev`
+- `docker-jeliasson-nginx-web-dev`

 ### CI